-Get started guide · Cloudflare Workers docs
+Get started guide

 The

-route key here is a route pattern, which can contain wildcards.
+route key here is a route pattern

 If your route is configured to a hostname, you will need to add a DNS record to Cloudflare to ensure that the hostname can be resolved externally.
-If your Worker acts as your origin (i.e., the request terminates in a Worker), you must add a DNS record.
+If your Worker acts as your origin (that is, the request terminates in a Worker), you must add a DNS record.

 You may enter a placeholder